AlrikOlson/worldmap-generator/README.md

 pip install -r requirements.txt
 ```

-## Customization

-### Adjusting Map Generation Parameters

-You can customize various parameters in the procedural generation logic:

-- **scale**: Affects the zoom level of the noise map.
-- **octaves**: Controls the number of layers of Perlin noise.
-- **persistence** and **lacunarity**: Modify the amplitude and frequency of octaves.
-- **erosion settings**: Located in the erosion and geological modules.

-### 🎨 Changing Colors

-To adjust the colors of different terrain types, modify the color constants in the world renderer.

 ## Disclaimer

 This project is just a pet project of mine and is in no way something that should be used for real world projects.
 It was heavily assisted by AI language models, specifically OpenAI's GPT-4 Omni and Claude 3 Opus by Anthropic.
 These models were utilized to generate significant portions of the codebase as well as the project documentation.